Migrant worker

-Migrant workers who work outside their home country are also called foreign workers.
+Migrant workers who work outside their home nation are also known as foreign workers.
 They may also be called expatriates or guest workers, especially when they have been sent for or invited to work in the host country before leaving the home country.

 The International Labour Organization estimated in 2019 that there were 169 million international migrants worldwide.
 Some countries have millions of migrant workers.
 Some migrant workers are illegal immigrants or slaves.

 Definition

 The International Organization for Migration's Global Migration Data Analysis Centre states that "there is no internationally accepted statistical definition of labour migration", but refers to the International Labour Organization (ILO)'s definition: "international migrants who are currently employed or unemployed and seeking employment in their present country of residence".

 Worldwide

 An estimated 14 million foreign workers live in the United States, which draws most of its immigrants from Mexico, including 4 or 5 million illegal workers.
 It is estimated that around 5 million foreign workers live in northwestern Europe, half-a-million in Japan, and 5 million in Saudi Arabia.
 A comparable number of dependents are accompanying international workers.